acidanthera/BrcmPatchRAM/README.md

   * BrcmFirmwareData.kext: Most appropriate for EFI/Clover/kexts.
 BrcmFirmwareRepo.kext, while much more memory efficient, cannot be injected as can BrcmFirmwareData.kext

   * Advanced users: For custom firmware injectors, install the injector plus BrcmFirmwareRepo.kext.
 This works from either /S/L/E or EFI/Clover/kexts.
 Optionally, you may remove all the firmwares from BrcmFirmwareRepo.kext/Contents/Resources.
+If you're using the injector from Clover/kexts, the IOProviderClass in the Info.plist for BrcmFirmwareRepo.kext must be changed from "disabled_IOResources" to "IOResources".

 ###BrcmPatchRAM